iluwatar/java-design-patterns/null-object/README.md

 }
 ```

-Then we can construct and traverse the binary tree without errors as follows.
+Then we can construct and traverse the binary tree without notificationErrors as follows.

 ```java
     var root = new NodeImpl("1",